John Blakemore: Life and work

+Blakemore died after a long illness in Derby, on 14 January 2025, at the age of 88.

 Professional photographer

 Blakemore's wartime childhood experiences, and seeing Edward Steichen’s The Family of Man exhibition in an edition of Picture Post sent to him in Libya by his mother, were both influential.
 Steichen's documentary exhibition was shown at London's Royal Festival Hall, Aug 1–30, 1956, and Blakemore regarded it as "a way of showing people what the world was like.
 I saw photography very much as a possible way of changing society".
-It inspired him initially on his return home to photograph the people of Coventry and its post-war reconstruction as a freelance 1956-58 with the Black Star photo agency.
+It inspired him initially on his return home to photograph the people of Coventry and its post-war reconstruction as a freelance 1956–58 with the Black Star photo agency.
 He meantime worked on personal projects on Hillfields, an area in transition, and the production in Coventry Cathedral of West Side Story.
 However, magazines that would publish such stories were then diminishing in face of the rise of television.

-In 1958 he married and became director of Taylor Brothers Studio in Coventry, and then in a variety of studios including Richard Sadler Studio (1962-3) and Courtaulds of Coventry (1963-68) where he was initially employed as a black and white printer before being promoted to a photographer's position, then over 1968-9 worked at Hilton Studios, London.
+In 1958 he married and became director of Taylor Brothers Studio in Coventry, and then in a variety of studios including Richard Sadler Studio (1962–3) and Courtaulds of Coventry (1963–68) where he was first employed as a black and white printer before being promoted to a photographer, then over 1968–9 worked at Hilton Studios, London.
 He remarried in 1970 and worked thenceforth as a freelance again.

 Fine art photography

 Blakemore had his first solo show, a documentary series Area in Transition at the Coventry College of Art, but after receiving a 1974 grant from the Arts Council of Great Britain he concentrated on his landscapes in the north-west of Scotland, North Wales and Derbyshire; he received further bursaries from the Arts Council in 1976 and 1979.

-For his landscapes, Blakemore worked in black-and-white using a large-format 4x5 camera (in 1990 he was reported as using a British Micro Precision Products Ltd model manufactured between 1941 and 1982) and applied the Zone System and much darkroom work to his prints.
+For his landscapes, Blakemore worked in black-and-white using a large-format 4×5 camera (in 1990 he was reported as using a Micro Precision Products model manufactured between 1941 and 1982) and applied the Zone System and much darkroom work to his prints.
 Popular Photography records that a technique he used for capturing the feeling of motion in his landscapes involved making multiple exposures, superimposing in-camera, "one or more windswept images over one in which no motion is evident.
 This permits him maximum control of movement to imply energy."

-He has also made still life imagery in his home studio, including a series on tulips.
-Jan Fyfe, acknowledging the influence of his work on hers, notes that "Blakemore’s practice is built around the intimacy found within the sustained exploration of small areas and, for him, the garden is a contained and private landscape, a space between “nature” and culture," and quotes his own statement that his work is "based on familiarity [and] on the prolonged and intensive scrutiny of a subject […] or particular location’ and he utilized methods of double exposure as a process of mapping time."
+He also made still life imagery in his home studio, including a series on tulips.
+Jan Fyfe, acknowledging the influence of his work on hers, notes that "Blakemore’s practice is built around the intimacy found within the sustained exploration of small areas and, for him, the garden is a contained and private landscape, a space between 'nature' and culture"; and quotes his own statement that his work is "based on familiarity [and] on the prolonged and intensive scrutiny of a subject […] or particular location’ and he utilized methods of double exposure as a process of mapping time."